How to use a hand blender

 For preparing food for baking or serving.
 A whip is basically a large version or a whisk, or a balloon shaped wire whisk.
 The whisk is the teardrop shaped one.
 What does it replace?
 Well to whip or whisk, a fork that was traditionally used to beat / mix ingredients and incorporate air into them. (used to make dressings , sauces, creams, eggs)

-Again, follow the manufacturer’s instructions.
+If you already have a hand blender, do follow the manufacturer’s instructions.
 They will be specific about the names they give to their attachments and how to use them.
 Of course they will all want to tout that they can do as many tasks as possible… but how well they do it is another question.

 A chopper , also known as chopping bowl, can be used to chop, shred or mince small quantities.
 Use it for vegetables, meats, nuts, spices or herbs.
 Some are more powerful than others with spices, hard nuts or coffee beans, fibrous vegetables and meat or fish with bone.